How to Enroll In the Best CNA College near Jonesboro Arkansas

-The Duties of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-Certified Nursing Assistants are responsible for many jobs in the Jonesboro AR hospitals, practices and other medical organizations where they work.
-As indicated by their title, CNAs are not licensed by the state but instead are certified.
-Since they are not licensed, they function under the direction and oversight of either a licensed LPN or RN.
-And as nursing assistants, their prime job role is to aid the licensed nurses that they work under.
-Their responsibilities are numerous and diverse, and in a hospital environment can include:
+Certified Nursing Assistants perform many jobs in the Jonesboro AR hospitals, practices and other medical organizations where they work.
+As indicated by their title, CNAs are not licensed by the state but rather are certified.
+Since they are not licensed, they work under the direction and supervision of either a licensed LPN or RN.
+Plus as nursing assistants, their main job function is to help the licensed nurses that they work under.
+Their duties are numerous and diverse, and in a hospital environment might include:

-- Providing basic care to patients
+- Administering basic care to patients

-- Measuring patient's vital signs
+- Taking patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Bathing and dressing patients